saeem92/DrumKit-Website/README.md

 # DrumKit-Website
-https://saeem-drumkitwebapp-d11549.netlify.app
-This is a very basic web app built with react and is published on netlify.
+This is a very basic web app built built with html css and javascript and is published on netlify. https://saeem-drumkitwebapp-d11549.netlify.app